Norecipes - Elevating Everyday Meals

 This rich velevety French fish soup from Sète, comes together from scraps yet it's incredibly flavorful.

-This isn't a dish to make when you're pressed for time, but with about a dollar's worth of scraps from the fishmonger and a little love, you'll be treated to a Soupe de Poisson that's brimming with briny nuanced umami without so much as a hint of fishiness.
+This isn't a dish to make when you're pressed for time, but with about a few dollar's worth of scraps from the fishmonger and a little love, you'll be treated to a Soupe de Poisson that's brimming with briny, nuanced umami, without so much as a hint of fishiness.
 Because the soup is strained and pressed before serving, it has a rich velvety texture from the collagen in the fish, making the soup taste almost creamy.
-The tomatoes lend a balancing sweetness and acidity while the anise notes from the fennel and savory saffron bring out the best characteristics of the fish.
-Together with crisp pieces of grilled bread slathered with rouille, Soupe de Poisson makes for a beautiful brunch alongside a salad, with plenty of crisp grilled bread slathered with Rouille.
+The tomatoes lend a balancing sweetness and acidity, while the anise notes from the fennel and savory saffron bring out the best characteristics of the fish.
+Together with crisp pieces of grilled bread slathered with rouille, Soupe de Poisson makes for a beautiful brunch, alongside a salad.

-There are a couple tricks that I've picked up over the years that I've employed, to take this soup to the next level.
+There are a couple tricks that I've picked up over the years I employ to take this soup to the next level.
 The first is to clean the heck out of the fish (in the photo above the half on the left has been properly cleaned).
-Basically anything even remotely resembling blood should be scrubbed, scraped and washed out of the all the parts of the fish before you cook it.
-That's because the blood can taste bitter and have a fishy taste, both of which we don't want in our soup.
+Basically anything even remotely resembling blood should be scrubbed, scraped and washed out of all the parts of the fish before you cook it.
+That's because the blood can taste bitter and have a fishy taste, both of which you don't want in your soup.

-The cooked soup gets passed through a strainer to remove the solids, which would normally be discarded, but I like to add water to the strained solids and briefly cook it, before straining, to extract every last bit of flavor before discarding.
+The cooked soup gets passed through a strainer to remove the solids, which would normally be discarded.
+I prefer to add water to the strained solids and briefly cook them, straining again to extract every last bit of flavor before discarding.

 📖 Recipe